-Other revenue decreased 50% to \$4 in the first quarter of 2016, compared to the first quarter of 2015.
-The decrease was primarily attributable to a decrease in the value of investments held related to the Partnership's nonqualified deferred compensation plan during the current quarter compared to an increase in the first quarter of the prior year.
+Other revenue decreased 13% to \$13 and 26% to \$17 in the second quarter and first six months of 2016, respectively, compared to the same periods in 2015.
+The decrease was primarily attributable to a decrease in the value of investments held related to the Partnership's nonqualified deferred compensation plan during the current periods compared to an increase in the prior periods.
 The Partnership has chosen to hedge the future liability for the plan by purchasing investments in an amount similar to the future expected liability.
 As the market value of these investments fluctuates, the gains or losses are recorded in other revenue with an offset in compensation and fringe benefits expense, resulting in minimal net impact to the Partnership's income before allocations to partners.